edHelper.com

 By Trista L. Pollard

-2 When rainwater falls to earth, it is absorbed by the soil and the rocks.
-This water, groundwater, travels far below the ground and may stay there for many years.
-The water that is not absorbed flows into streams.
-Streams are small bodies of running water that usually begin in mountains.
+2 When rainwater falls to Earth, some of it is absorbed by the soil and the rocks.
+This water, groundwater, may stay in the ground for many years.
+The water that is not absorbed runs off into streams.
+Streams are small bodies of running water that often begin in mountains.
 A stream's main job is to collect and drain water from land.
-Rainwater from the sky and the water that is not absorbed into the ground are collected by streams.
-As streams flow, they combine with other small streams to form larger streams.
-These larger streams are called lakes.
+Rainwater from the sky and the water that is not absorbed into the ground collect in streams.
+As streams flow, they combine with other small streams to form larger streams or rivers.
+These larger streams may form lakes.
 Lakes are bodies of water that are found inland away from the ocean and the coastline.
 Another type of inland body of water is a pond.
 A pond is a still or unmoving body of water that is smaller than a lake.
-Water from ponds does not flow into lakes.
+Water from ponds does not flow out.

 3 Now, you probably think the water stops here.
-Actually, it keeps rolling along.
+But it keeps rolling along.

 Paragraphs 4 to 6: